bhuvanap/clRNG/README.md

 ## Introduction

-So as to provide flexibility to develop and execute the application code, clRNG provides interface to both the host and the device.The interfaces to the host are developed using native C APIs.
+clRNG provides flexibility to develop and execute the application codes by providing interfaces to both host and the device.The interfaces to the host are developed using native C APIs.
 These interfaces appropriately allocate and initialize data structures used on the device.
-This library can also generate random numbers in bulk, into a buffer, on a request only from the host.
+This library generates random numbers in bulk and pushes them into a buffer only on a request from the host.
 The interfaces to the devices are developed using OpenCL C and let you directly invoke the kernel interfaces from your OpenCL kernels for random number requirements.

 The clRNG library generates multiple streams—sequences of random numbers— and substreams of random numbers for parallel applications and simulations.
 Currently, the library